Student Employment is now online!

 JOB ALERT INFORMATION:

 Some areas will require a large number of student hires frequently throughout the year.
 These areas include, but are not limited to, the Falcon Center and residence halls.
 If you apply but are not hired for a particular position in one of these areas, please do not let this discourage you from applying for the same position if it is posted at a later date.

 WORK PROGRAMS - We have two sources of funding for student employment; Federal College Work Study, which is a need based program and Auxiliary, which is a non-need based program.

-4. If offered, employment should be accepted only if you feel comfortable with an additional responsibility beyond your class schedule.
+- If offered, employment should be accepted only if you feel comfortable with the additional responsibility beyond your class schedule.